Review: The Shadow Queen by C. J. Redwine

 There's is a slow-burn romance, one that takes shape and form after transitioning first from being enemies to uncertain allies, then a sweetly developed friendship occurs that I really enjoyed as it turned into a wonderful romance.
 Please note, though, that this heroine does not let thoughts of kisses stand in her way of saving her kingdom.
 In fact, readers are going to love the fact that Princess Lorelai helps save the day more than once and is not in anyway a damsel-in-distress type of heroine.

 THE SHADOW QUEEN is recommended for readers of dark fantasy and fairy tale retellings and those who enjoy a strong heroine to admire.
-I'm completely fascinated by this world and can't wait for more with the companion novel that is also set in the same world as THE SHADOW QUEEN.
+I'm completely fascinated by this world and can't wait for more with the companion novel, THE WISH GRANTER, that is also set in the same world as THE SHADOW QUEEN.